WICG/raw-clipboard-access/explainer.md

   image = convertForWindows(jpg);
 } else if (navigator.clipboard.platform === 'MacOS') {
   image = convertForMac(jpg);
+} else {
+  // This jpg has a platform-independent decoder, but the app may wish to
+  // preserve certain hypothetical non-standardized, platform-dependent
+  // data on Windows and MacOS for compatability with certain applications. image = generalConvert(jpg);
 }

 if(image) // If image was successfully converted, draw it.